Updated November 30, 2023

 - Gross Profit = Rs 200 – Rs 150

 To calculate margin, we will divide gross profit by revenue

 - Margin = 0.25

 - Margin = 25%

-25% margin means that you keep 25% as revenue and spend 75% as cost.
-The higher the margin the higher the profit you are making.
+A 25% margin means keeping 25% as revenue and spending 75% as cost.
+The higher the margin, the higher the profit you are making.

 Using the above calculated gross profit in the numerator, the markup is calculated as

 - Markup = 0.33

 A markup of 33% means that you have sold the books at a 33% price than the cost.